Skip to main content

 asyncio.run(listen_for_updates())

-# In-memory state: event_id -> parsed odds dict
+# In-memory state: event_id -> full event dict from the REST API

-"""Apply a WebSocket market update to the local state."""
+"""Merge a single WebSocket price update into the local event state."""

 for line in participant.get("lines", []):